phiroict/DEFUNCT_course-redhat-ansible-lab-assignment/logbook.md

 ```text
 <workstation-1db6.rhpds.opentlc.com> SSH: EXEC ssh -vvv -F ./ssh.cfg -o ControlMaster=auto -o ControlPersist=60s -o StrictHostKeyChecking=no -o 'IdentityFile="/var/lib/awx/.ssh/openstack.pem"' -o KbdInteractiveAuthentication=no -o PreferredAuthentications=gssapi-with-mic,gssapi-keyex,hostbased,publickey -o PasswordAuthentication=no -o User=cloud-user -o ConnectTimeout=10 -o ControlPath=/tmp/awx_101_tLH8ou/cp/%h%p%r workstation-1db6.rhpds.opentlc.com '/bin/sh -c '"'"'echo ~ && sleep 0'"'"''
 ```

+No resolve, decided not to use ansible tower assuming if I cannot get it to work I will sell it to customers at all, decided to do this with Jenkins as that is usable by less genius people and has a better chance of support.